The Machine Learning Seminar Series features weekly talks on recent research in machine learning.

 Venue: Room 526, 6045 S Kenwood Ave, Chicago, IL 60637

-Speaker: Jialei Wang, TTI Chicago
+Speaker: Jialei Wang, TTIC

 Abstract: The fast growing size of modern data sets and the nature of data acquisition motivate new algorithms and systems that are able to learn from distributed data efficiently.
 In this talk, I will present two recent work that explore the theoretical foundations of distributed machine learning.
 First, I will present novel algorithms to learn sparse linear predictors from distributed data.
 To match centralized optimal predictor, the number of rounds required to communicate only scales logarithmically with the number of machines.
 Second, I will discuss how to parallelize the stochastic gradient descent (SGD) with a more sophisticated minibatch prox scheme, which improves over minibatch SGD by allowing larger minibatch size without slowing down the convergence.